Transfer student curriculum

 Summer Experimental and Foundation Studies

 Transfer credit is awarded for those earned at a regionally accredited, residential, nonprofit college or university.
-Credits earned in online courses are accepted only from regionally accredited, residential, nonprofit four-year colleges and universities.
 Students must receive a grade of “C” or better in order to transfer earned course credits.

 We can help

 For questions about how the Liberal Arts division accepts AP, IB, A-levels and college credits are being accepted by the Division of Liberal Arts, please contact Gail Hughes.
 For questions about how the EFS division accepts transfer credits, contact Karen Zucconi.
-For general questions about course registration, contact Registrar’s Office.
+For general questions about course registration, please contact your academic department.